 Four radio-active sources are embedded in each detector collimator in order to calibrate the energy response of the JEM-X detectors in orbit.
 Each source illuminates a well defined spot on the micro-strip plate.
 JEM-X1 has two Cd-109 and two Fe-55 sources radiating at 22 keV and 5.9 keV, respectively.
 JEM-X2 has four calibration sources with Cd-109.
-The gain of the detector gas is monitored continuously with the help of these sources.
+The gain of the detector gas has been monitored continuously with the help of these sources.
+Since the beginning of the mission, the strength of the Cd sources has dropped by a factor of about 1400, while the Fe sources have declined by only a factor of 30.
+Consequently, both JEM-X units are since revolution 1498 (February 2015) calibrated using the two Fe sources in the JEM-X1 unit.
+This method has proven to give excellent results.
 Figure 4 shows the collimator layout and the locations of the calibration sources.